 I really take issue with the use of the term ‘shared decision-making’ in medical circles.

-Evidence and decisions really are two different things, and we need to take care when we discuss this.
+I have long talked about how evidence and decisions are two different things, and how we need to take care when we discuss these.

 Here’s why, with the help of a couple of articles that have helped clarify my own thinking about this over the years.

 I was already uncomfortable with the term ‘shared decision making’ when I read a short but fascinating rapid response to a British Medical Journal article.

 It was written in response to an ongoing discussion about evidence, guidelines and decision-making.

 Michael H Stone pointed out that the role of evidence is to help clinicians to describe outcomes and make the guidelines which we know are sometimes necessary to ‘steer service provision’.

 In a culture which prioritises evidence, health professionals are required to then present that evidence to people making decisions about their health.

 But, as Stone points out, the people making decisions do not have to accept the treatment which is offered or recommended.

 They are at liberty to “…incorporate personal and non-clinical factors into their decision-making, so ‘EBM’ can never prescribe the decision-making of any particular patient (sic).”